wp-plugins/erident-custom-login-and-dashboard/readme.txt

 **Features:**

-1. Change footer texts on Admin Dashboard
+1. Change footer texts on Admin Dashboard or keep it as default
 1. Add Image/Color Backgrounds to Login Screen.
 1. Add Image/Color Background to Login Form with opacity.
 1. Pick color using awesome jQuery color picker